 If wasting is bad, then why is there such a culture of waste today?

 Firstly, materialism and consumerism.
 Materialism is the preoccupation with material goods, while consumerism is the practice of purchasing more and more goods.
-Both are prevalent in our society today, which is engulfed in the notions of “More and more” and “The newer, the better”.
+Both are prevalent in our society today, which is engulfed with the notions of “More and more” and “The newer, the better”.

-Because of that, we would buy things without considering if we need them, which results in wastage, because we never have a need for the things we purchase.
+Because of that, we would buy things without considering if we need them, which results in wastage because we never have a need for the things we purchase.

 This could have been avoided if we did not acquire stuff we didn’t need in the first place.

-The fact sheet above is to give you a a glimpse of the damage we’re creating today.
+The fact sheet above is to give you a glimpse of the damage we’re creating today.
 But just as we created this waste, we can prevent it too.
 It all starts with us.

-How To Prevent Waste: Your Handy Guide
+How to Prevent Waste: Your Handy Guide

 In today’s guide, I’ll be sharing tips on how to prevent waste.
 These tips apply to all of us, regardless of who we are, what we do, and where we live.
 Because no matter we are from, there is always something we can to do help prevent waste.